About Us

 The drywall sub prepares his change order to fur out this bathroom wall.
-Ownership asks and approved this minor change order.
+Ownership asked and approved this minor change order.
 Wall will be “furred” out to satisfy the designer in return the owner.
-Then the electrician comes in and says Hey you guys are burring my boxes, His change order gets approved, Then the plumber and his valves, Then the carpenter and his door jams and so on and so one.
-This is when the panic sets in with the owner and a meeting is called.
+Then the electrician comes in and says Hey, you guys are burring my boxes.
+His change order is approved, then the plumber and his valves, the carpenters’ door jams, Etc. Panic sets in with the owner, and a meeting called.

-The architect says I drew it that way, BUT the contractor is responsible for checking all details to make sure the wall is built right.
-The contractor says he must follow the plans the city approves, and this is what that calls for.
-The engineer is making you add hold-downs and posts because your plywood on the interior will not attach to the furring added and the framer gets another change order.
-This leaves the owner lost, upset, and at the mercy of the quality of people he has hired to coordinate all these issues with math and calculators and hope everyone gets it right If not the owner is stuck holding the bag.
+The architect says I drew it that way, but the contractor is responsible for checking all details to ensure the wall is built right.
+The contractor says he must follow the plans the city approves, and this is the logical next step.
+The engineer makes you add hold-downs and posts because your plywood on the interior will not attach to the furring added, and the framer gets another change order.
+Now the owner feels lost, upset, and at the mercy of the quality of people he has hired to coordinate all these issues with math and calculators and hope everyone gets it right If not, the owner is stuck holding the bag.

-This makes it very difficult to set final budgets and give ownership the true power to be in control and understand the project to the most minuscule details.
+All this makes it very difficult to set final budgets and gives owners the power to control and understand the project’s little details.

 Please contact us schedule and in person meeting to discuss your projects needs.